rawkode/rawkode/presentations/decks/kubernetes-for-developers/README.md

 highlightTheme: shades-of-purple
 ---

-You're in the right room if you're looking for
+You're in the right Zoom if you're looking for

-# Kubernetes for Developer
+# Kubernetes for Developers

 ---